These Temecula Wineries Have the Best Views in the Valley

 Halter Ranch

-Arm chairs and bistro table on a pathway overlooking a vineyard.
+Patio chairs overlooking a vineyard.

 The view from Halter Ranch